Age-Related Macular DegenerationSkip to the navigation

 It is normal to feel unhappy about your loss of vision.
 But if your feelings of sadness are severe or do not improve, you may develop depression , which requires treatment.
 If you need help in dealing with your feelings about AMD, talk to your doctor and to your family and friends.
 Your doctor can also refer you to a counselor who specializes in helping people adjust to living with limited vision.

 Anti-VEGF medicines, such as bevacizumab (Avastin) and ranibizumab (Lucentis), can slow the vision loss that is linked to wet age-related macular degeneration (wet AMD).
+In some people, these medicines may improve vision.
 These medicines are injected into the eye.

 Laser surgery doesn't cure wet age-related macular degeneration (wet AMD), but it can sometimes slow down or prevent further loss of central vision.
 Early surgery is vital to slowing down vision loss, which can be rapid.

-But laser surgery is an option for less than one-fourth of people who have wet AMD.
-4 It is often hard to know in advance whether the surgery will do more harm than good.
+But laser surgery is an option for less than one-fourth of people who have wet AMD. footnote 3 It is often hard to know in advance whether the surgery will do more harm than good.

 By the time many people are diagnosed with wet AMD, it is often too late for surgery to provide much benefit.
 Even with treatment, many people will still go on to lose more of their central vision.